-- (1) Hold a workshop every five years with the surrounding communities, Waushara County, and the ECWRPC to update the historical preservation plan. - (2) Hold meetings every five years with the historical preservation committee to review the effectiveness of the historical preservation plan. - (3) Incorporate the outcomes from all historical preservation activities into the comprehensive plan updates.
+- (1) Hold a workshop every five years with the surrounding communities, Waushara County, and the ECWRPC to update the historical preservation plan. - (2) Hold meetings every five years with the historical preservation committee to review the effectiveness of the historical preservation plan and re-evaluate the architectural design ordinance. - (3) Incorporate the outcomes from all historical preservation activities into the comprehensive plan updates.

-Economic Development Town of Rose Overall Goal and Objectives
+Economic Development Village of Wild Rose